suffolklibraries/sljekyll/news/_posts/2017-10-02-fun-palaces.md

 Suffolk Libraries will be kicking off National Libraries week by turning several libraries into Fun Palaces this weekend (Saturday 7 and Sunday 8 October).

 Fun Palaces are the brainchild of author Stella Duffy, who strongly believes that in lots of different ways “everyone is an artist and everyone is a scientist and we are all geniuses”.
 Each October, community venues hold Fun Palace events to enable everyone to explore their creative and scientific side and also have lots of fun.
-Activities available to try at our Fun Palaces range from simple crafts to science experiments to learning new instruments and languages and even historical reenactment.
+Activities available to try at our Fun Palaces range from simple crafts to science experiments to learning new instruments and languages and even belly dancing and historical re-enactment.

 We are joining in with over 300 Fun Palaces across the UK and globally, all set to erupt with free and fun activities, celebrating culture in our community – and everyone is invited!
 This is the first time Suffolk Libraries have taken part and Stella Duffy herself will be visiting some of the events on Sunday.